-Unless you have already customized it, “Welcome to Darwin!” will be what appears, or maybe nothign if the /etc/motd file does not exist (which for many modern versions of OS X is the default case now).
+Unless you have already customized it, “Welcome to Darwin!” or the “Last Login” message will be what appears, depending on your version of OS X. Another option is if the /etc/motd file does not exist (which for many modern versions of OS X is the default case now), then nothing would appear except for the login details.
 But we don’t want that anymore, we want our very own motd message when a new terminal is launched, so here’s how to turn it into whatever you want.

 nano is nothing more than a command line text editor, and works just like one.
 Line over and delete the text and type whatever you want in its place.

-Note: It has come to our attention that some users will be required to run nano as root, via the sudo command.
+Note: Some users will be required to run nano as root, depending on their account privileges or what they’re logged into, this is done via the sudo command.
 Using the sudo command will prompt you for the administrators password.
-The new syntax would be:
+The appropriate sudo prefixed syntax would be:

 $ sudo nano /etc/motd